AqwamCreates/DataPredict-Neural/docs/API/Cores/AutomaticDifferentiationTensor.md

 * tensor: The tensor to be used by the automatic differentiation tensor object.

-* PartialDerivativeFunction: The partial derivative function to
+* PartialDerivativeFunction (Optional): The partial derivative function to

+* PreviousTensor1 (Optional): The first previous tensor that was used to generate the current tensor.

+* PreviousTensor2 (Optional): The second previous tensor that was used to generate the current tensor.

 #### Returns